blue-yard/ethereum-blob-simulator/README.md

 - Each blob can hold 128KB of data
 - Each transaction uses an average of 180 bytes
 - Blobs are posted every 12 seconds (1 block)
-- The base fee for blobs starts at 1 wei and adjusts based on demand
+- The base fee for blobs starts at 1 gwei and adjusts based on demand
 - When blob usage exceeds the target, fees increase by 12.5%

 ### User Controls